deanitasekar/os242/index.md

         url: "https://deanitasekar.github.io/os242/LINKS/"
 ---

-## OS242
+## OS242 Repository Overview

 Welcome to the OS242 project page!
+Below are some important resources related to this project:

 | Log             | GitHub                                         | Links  |
 |-----------------|------------------------------------------------|--------|